ekosz/ekosz.github.io/posts/05-13-11-sinatra-vs-rails.md

 create a Post model, fiddle around trying to serve AJAX content, and generally not have such a free experience.

-\_why is one of my all time heroes when it comes to programing.
+\_why is one of my all time heroes when it comes to programming.
 His opinion was that coding is much more of an art than a business.
 Sure its a lot safer to write unit tests, and have these standard sub-systems for everything, but what if we just want to express ourselves in our code?
 What if I don't care about all